Price’s Pressure Points: Dodging rain and warming up!

-Storm Tracker radar is showing some isolated showers and even a few bolts of lightning this evening, especially in south central Kansas.
-Thanks to the prevailing wind, this activity is moving from northeast to southwest.

-The rain will fall apart as we lose the daytime heating.
-Watch for some patchy fog to form in western Kansas during the overnight.
+Good evening!
+Watch out for some patchy fog forming in western Kansas during the overnight thanks to light winds and plenty of moisture still around.

 For Sunday we’ll see mostly sunny to partly cloudy skies and mostly dry weather too.
 We could see a few isolated storms late in the day and into the overnight in the northwest part of the state.